paulsolovyov/user-agents-to-block/README.md

  - Please be careful not to block your internal services you use.
 Monitor your logs and services after deploying User Agent Block List.

-## .HTACCESS
+## .HTACCESS & NGINX
-I have added .htaccess example file - please test it before you deploy it.
+I have added .htaccess and nginx sample rules - please test it before you deploy it.